jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Qualifying companies
 (3) The liability of an ICA company that is a qualifying company for further income tax under sections OB 65 and OB 66 may be reduced under subsection (4) if an imputation debit arises under section OB 32 (table O2: imputation debits, row 4 (refund of income tax)) in the company’s imputation credit account before the end of the tax year for which the liability arises.
 Amount of reduction
-(4) The liability of the qualifying company for further income tax at the end of the tax year referred to in subsection (3) is reduced by an amount calculated using the formula— refunds – credits.
+(4) The liability of the qualifying company for further income tax at the end of the tax year referred to in subsection (3) is reduced by an amount calculated using the formula—refunds – credits.
 Definition of items in formula
 (5) In the formula in subsection (4),—
   (a) refunds is the total amount of all refunds of income tax paid to the company before the debit balance creating the liability for further income tax referred to in subsection (3) arises: